Manchester Metropolitan University: Campus

 The university was previously located on seven sites: five in Manchester (All Saints, Aytoun, Didsbury, Elizabeth Gaskell, and Hollings) and two in Cheshire (Alsager and Crewe).
-However, the university later closed six of the seven sites to rationalise its estate.
+However, the university later closed six of the seven sites to rationalise its estate, leaving the All Saints campus.
 The university moved the work of the Alsager campus to Crewe, while the Aytoun campus was closed in 2012 following the opening of a Business School on the main campus.
 The Elizabeth Gaskell, Hollings and Didsbury campuses were closed in 2014, with faculties being relocated to the main city centre campus in Manchester.
 The Crewe campus closed in summer 2019, a decision taken following a review conducted by financial advisory firm Deloitte.